In this house, all must be friends, all must be loved,

 The public is welcome to join the Sisters in Eucharistic Liturgy on Sundays at 10 a.m.

-We maintain 88 acres in keeping with their values of preserving contemplative space and engaging in sustainable practices.
+We maintain 94 acres in keeping with our values of preserving contemplative space and engaging in sustainable practices.
 The Motherhouse campus includes walking paths, tree trails, a labyrinth and a grotto.
-The Stations of the Cross line a pathway of evergreens that also leads to the cemetery.
+The Stations of the Cross are placed along a tree-lined pathway that also leads to the cemetery.
 In recent years, we have worked to restore the land to its original purposes, such as farming and beekeeping.